Skip to Content

 About the Moon Festival

-The annual Moon Festival, also known as the Mid-Autumn Festival, is a traditional Asian celebration that typically falls on the 15th day of the eighth month in the lunar calendar, when the moon is believed to be at its fullest and brightest.
+The annual Moon Festival, also known as the Mid-Autumn Festival, is a traditional Asian celebration that typically falls on the 15th day of the eighth month in the lunar calendar, when the moon is though to be at its fullest and brightest.
 The festival holds great cultural significance in countries such as China, Vietnam, and Taiwan.

 More Local Moon Festivals & Mid-Autumn Festivals